Bologna: Demographics

+As of 2026, the population is 391,473, of which 48.0% are males, and 52.0% are females.
+Minors make up 13.4% of the population, and seniors make up 24.6%.

+Immigration

+As of 2025, immigrants make up 18.2% of the population.
+The 5 largest foreign countries of birth are Moldova, Bangladesh, Romania, Pakistan, and Philippines.

 Government

 Municipal government

 The legislative body of the municipality is the City Council (Consiglio Comunale), which is composed by 48 councillors elected every five years with a corrected proportional system (granting the majority to the list or alliance of lists which receives more votes), contextually to the mayoral elections.
 The executive body is the City Committee (Giunta Comunale), composed by 12 assessors, that is nominated and presided over by a directly elected mayor.
 The current mayor of Bologna is Matteo Lepore (PD), elected on 4 October 2021 with 61.9% of the votes.

 The municipality of Bologna is subdivided into six administrative boroughs (quartieri), down from the former nine before the 2015 administrative reform.
-Each borough is governed by a Council (Consiglio) and a president, elected contextually to the city mayor.
+Each borough is governed by a council (Consiglio) and a president, elected contextually to the city mayor.
 The urban organization is governed by the Italian Constitution (art.
 114).
 The boroughs have the power to advise the mayor with nonbinding opinions on a large spectrum of topics (environment, construction, public health, local markets) and exercise the functions delegated to them by the City Council; in addition, they are supplied with an autonomous founding to finance local activities.